kaizendae/Online-Face-Analysis-Ad-Agent/README.md

 <br>

 ## Summary

-The project is recommendation system that recommended products to the users based on age and gender estimated by the trained model.
+The project is an ad agent that analyses people's faces and predicts their age and gender to show custom ads, the agent is powered by face detection, age & gender prediction algorithms and connected to a SQL database of ads.

 ## Dataset